Vanishing ideals of binary Hamming spheres: Introduction

-Many computationally hard problems can be described by Boolean polynomial systems, and the standard approach is the computation of the Gr\"{o}bner Basis of the corresponding ideal.
-Since it is a quite common scenario, we will restrict ourselves to ideals of $\mathbb{F}_2[x_1,\ldots,x_n]$ containing the entire set of field equations $\{x_i^2+x_i\}_i$.
-To ease the notation, our work environment will therefore be the quotient ring $R=\mathbb{F}_2[x_1,\ldots,x_n]/(x_1^2+x_1,\ldots,x_n^2+x_n)$.
-Moreover, most of our results do not depend on the number $n$ of variables, and when not otherwise specified we consider $R$ to be defined in infinitely many variables.
-We denote with $X$ the set of our variables. \\ In this work we characterise the vanishing ideal $I_t$ of the set of binary vectors contained in the Hamming sphere of radius $t-1$.
-This characterisation corresponds to the explicit construction of the square-free polynomial $\phi_t$ whose roots are exactly the set of points of weight at most $t-1$.
-It is worth mentioning that this polynomial corresponds to the Algebraic Normal Form (ANF) of the Boolean function which vanishes inside the Hamming sphere.
-See \cite{Carlet2010} for a thorough discussion about Boolean functions.
-A direct application of our work would be the possibility to add $\phi_t$ to the generating system of an ideal, and therefore to force the corresponding variety to live in the Hamming sphere of radius $t-1$.
-A less straightforward application will be presented in Section \ref{sec: minimum distance}, where we show a novel method to check whether the minimum distance of a linear code is in a given range.
-We believe that the ideas presented in Section \ref{sec: minimum distance} could eventually be a starting point for new algebraic algorithms for the computation of the minimum distance of linear codes.
-This would however require the design of dedicated procedures to minimize the computational complexity of such algorithms, and this is beyond the aim of this paper.
-The reader can find similar methods in \cite{GOS2010}, where the authors proposed a technique to compute the distance distribution of systematic non-linear codes by relying on polynomial ideals.
-Other interesting results, obtained however to deal only with particular classes of codes, can be find in \cite{GRM1999} and \cite{XFE2004}.
-The main difference between previously known algorithms and the ideas presented in this work is that we do not need to rely on brute-force like methods, nor we require the computation of a Gr\"{o}bner basis.
-For a comprehensive work on the utilisation of computational methods to address problems in algebra and geometry, see \cite{CLO2007}, while for everything regarding Coding Theory, we refer to \cite{MN1977}. \\ We remark that it is possible to construct $\phi_t$ by applying the binary M\"{o}bius transform to the right evaluation vector.
-Using standard tools, this approach would however require to restrict oneself to a specific number of variables, and then to run one of the known algorithms for its computation.
-Presently, the corresponding complexity is in the general case exponential in the number of variables.
-The utilisation of the binary M\"{o}bius transform to compute the ANF of a Boolean function is a standard approach, and can be found for example in \cite{Carlet2010}.
-For a survey on the binary M\"{o}bius transform the reader can refer to \cite{PZ2007}.
+is non-empty.
+We point out that this description of MLD does not readily provide a useful formulation of the problem in terms of polynomial ideals, since $\phi_t$ is a dense polynomial.
+An interested reader may refer to \cite{meneghetti2021explicit} for a description on MLD in terms of multivariate quadratic polynomial systems.
+A less straightforward application will be presented in Section \ref{Sect:Applic}, where we show a novel method to check whether the minimum distance of a linear code is in a given range.
+We believe that the ideas presented in Section \ref{Sect:Applic} could eventually be a starting point for new algebraic algorithms for the computation of the minimum distance of linear codes.
+This would however require the design of dedicated procedures to minimise the computational complexity of such algorithms, and this is beyond the aim of this paper.
+The reader can find similar methods in \cite{guerrini2010computing}, where the authors proposed a technique to compute the distance distribution of systematic non-linear codes by relying on polynomial ideals.
+Other interesting results, obtained to deal with particular classes of codes, can be find in \cite{garcia1999algorithm} and \cite{hu2004computation}.
+The main difference between previously known algorithms and the ideas presented in this work is that we do not need to rely on brute-force-like methods, nor we require the computation of a Gr{\"o}bner basis.
+An interested reader can find in \cite{carlet2010boolean} a thorough discussion about Boolean functions and in \cite{canteaut2005symmetric} an analysis of symmetric Boolean functions and their properties.
+For a comprehensive work on the utilisation of computational methods to address problems in algebra and geometry see \cite{cox1994ideals}, while for everything regarding Coding Theory we refer to \cite{macwilliams1977theory}.